Abdulmajidram/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+Line 33 will output x and line 34 would be undefined

 ## Question 3